Syrion89/syrion89.github.io/_posts/2020-10-13-ios-strings-obfuscation-in-swift.md

 ~~~

 The method **isJailbroken** calls the **canOpenUrlFromList** method and give the string **“cydia://”** as parameter, it will return a Boolean value indicating if the url **“cydia://”** is opened or not, then the application shows the message **“Jailbroken!”** or **“Not Jailbroken!”**.
-If we run the application on a the device, we will see the string indicating the device is not **jailbroken** as showed in the image below:
+If we run the application on a the device, we will see the string indicating the device is not **jailbroken** as showed in the image below.

 ![Screenshot]({{ site.baseurl }}/images/2020-10-13-ios-strings-obfuscation-in-swift/img1.png)